systemcarl/weblog/articles/devlogs/blank/content-template.md

     weblog content.
 [The following release] of [this application] provided
-    [integration of Markdown content with custom parsing], populating article pages from externally hosted markdown files.
+    [integration of Markdown content with custom parsing], populating article pages from externally hosted Markdown files.
 Incorporating the Markdown content continued to make the application more
     flexible,
 and because of Markdown's simple, well established structure,